-The Change Control Management log files are located in the <ChangeControl Management installation directory>/logs directory.
+The Change Control Management log files are located in the <Change Control Management installation directory>/logs directory.
+For a description of each of the log files contained in this directory, see Appendix D, "Using CCM Logs."

 The Tomcat server log files are located in the <Change Control Management installation directory>/tomcat/logs/stdout.log file.